hernandezb3/llama-on-uconn-hpc/README.md

 hostname
 ```

 ### Start an interactive job
 Meta recommends XX for running Llama 3.3

+__Step E:__ Request an interactive job by running the following in Terminal:
 ```
 # srun = requests an interactive job
 # -n = number of nodes (1)